You may not have noticed but our Sun has gone as blank as a cue ball. As in, the Sun is losing its spots!

 Effects on the Population

-“It has good mathematical background and reliable data, which has been handled correctly.
+“It has a good mathematical background and reliable data, which has been handled correctly.
 In fact, our results can be repeated by any researchers with the similar data available in many solar observatories, so they can derive their own evidence of upcoming Maunder Minimum in solar magnetic field and activity,” Prof Zharkova said.

 And there are other consequences when the sun is losing its spots.
 Not least for astronauts who face the risk of having their DNA “shattered” by cosmic rays, whose potency surges during periods of solar weakness.

-According to Mr Dorian, cosmic rays surge into the inner solar system “with relative ease” during periods of solar minimum.
+According to Mr. Dorian, cosmic rays surge into the inner solar system “with relative ease” during periods of solar minimum.